 One final disappointment to top it all off – Sveti Stefan

 When you Google Budva one of the scenic shots is that of Sveti Stefan.
 An island with a small causeway leading to 5th-century red-roofed stone houses.
 It was quite easy to get to from Budva town by bus for a few euros but when we Googled the bus timetable we uncovered something sinister.
 Not only sinister in history but sinister in this day and age.
 Originally the island sheltered the locals from the attacks from pirates and the forces of the Turks.
 Eventually, in 1954 the Communist Party removed the remaining 20 local inhabitants and 3 years later it was turned into an exclusive resort which was frequented by many famous people.
 During the Yugoslav Federation breakdown in the 1990’s, it fell into decline.

 In 2007 Aman Resorts from Singapore were successful in winning the lease and closed the island to all but its own exclusive guests.
 If you are not a guest the only way of getting onto the island is if you have booked a table at one of the Resort’s very expensive restaurants or you can hire a sunbed on one of the beaches at the entrance to the causeway for 50 euros per person per day.
 That is not a typo – 50 euros per day per sun bed.

 If you are interested in staying in Budva check out some hotel reviews from Tripadvisor.

 If you are thinking of traveling to Kotor in Montenegro you may like to read our two blog posts:

 Budva: Apartment Old Town

-For Further Information on Montenegro we recommend the Lonely Planet Guide.
+For Further Information on Montenegro, we recommend the Lonely Planet Montenegro.